 Optional Email Workaround*

-If the client has an email address from a major email service (like Gmail, Yahoo, etc), we know that in our system, clients can use the same email address.
+If the client has an email address from a major email service (such as Gmail), we know that in our system, clients can use the same email address.
 However, you will need to set up each client a little differently.

 Here's an example: